Sascha-Peter/simple-rover-controller/README.md

 Coding exercise to create a simple rover controller for remote controlled rovers.

 # Goal
-This coding exercise is aimed to create a controller logic for remote rovers which are controled by json files.
+This coding exercise is aimed to create a small rover command module logic which is capable of reading a json file with instructions and execute commands from the file.

 ## Requirements
 To run this project, the following requirements need to be met: